top of page

 Time for a pre or post dinner drink?

-More akin to a traditional British pub with its dark and heavy looking wooden fixtures & fittings plus stained glass, the Admiral bar is an unusual feature on an Italian ferry which seemingly embraces Loony Tunes judging by its hull artwork and décor however, as a brit for me this little touch of home made the UK feel not too far away which I appreciated.
+More akin to a traditional British pub with its dark and heavy looking wooden fixtures & fittings plus stained glass, the Admiral bar is an unusual feature on an Italian ferry which seemingly embraces Loony Tunes judging by its hull artwork and décor however, as a Brit, for me this little touch of home made the UK feel not too far away which I appreciated.

 Entrance to Admiral Pub